onymos-logo

 One of the common ways people describe IoT frameworks is that they’re a lot like a “blueprint,” a kind of design plan for engineers to follow.

-When we think of it like that, it’s easy to see how communication protocols could be considered the archetypal example of an IoT framework.
+When we think of it like that, it’s easy to see how communication protocols could be considered the archetypal example of a framework in an IoT context.
 Communication protocols are the guidelines IoT ecosystems use to transmit device data between different nodes on the network (and, eventually, into the cloud).
 These nodes could be the devices themselves or IoT applications like admin gateways and user-facing mobile apps.
-Choosing the message protocol you’ll use is like choosing whether you want to mail a package (data) with FedEx or USPS (MQTT, EMQX, and others).
+Choosing the communication protocol you’ll use is like choosing whether you want to mail a package (data) with FedEx or USPS (MQTT, AMQP, and others).

 But there are other ways to conceptualize IoT frameworks that make room for more, let’s call them, robust solutions.
 These might be things like cloud-based storage or message brokers.
 If communication protocols are like different shipping services, message brokers are like letter carriers and mail trucks.

-it’s probably safe to think of anything calling itself an “IoT framework” as a component part of your complete IoT ecosystem and as strictly technical infrastructure.
-Generally speaking, if you’re “building an IoT solution from scratch” you’ll still rely on and use IoT frameworks — they’re that foundational.
+It’s probably safe to think of anything calling itself an “IoT framework” as a component part of your complete IoT ecosystem and as strictly technical infrastructure.
+They help you connect to cloud services and facilitate communication between devices.
+Generally speaking, if you’re “building an IoT solution from scratch,” you’ll still rely on and use frameworks — they’re that foundational.
+Here are some specific examples:

 What is an IoT platform?

-If an IoT framework is a piece, then we might think of an IoT platform as more of a whole.
-It’s a layer of abstraction that builds upon underlying IoT frameworks and includes multiple (including UI) components.
+If a framework is a piece, then we might think of an IoT platform as more of a whole.
+It’s an abstraction layer that builds upon underlying frameworks and includes multiple (including UI) components.

-Ultimately, how (e.g., using an IoT platform or one or more IoT frameworks) you bring your connected devices to market should depend on your unique business requirements and your team’s expertise.
+Ultimately, how (e.g., using a platform or one or more frameworks) you bring your connected devices to market should depend on your unique business requirements and your team’s expertise.